hemasreeuvs/hemasreeuvs/README.md

 -->

 🔍 **About Me**

-I am a Data  with Data Enthusiast in Python, SQL , AI and Cloud Technologies.
-Passionate about data-driven insights, AI, and building real-world projects that enhance decision-making.
+I am a Data Enthusiast with experience in Python, SQL, Power BI, and AWS.
+I thrive to  transform raw data into meaningful insights using analytics, AI, and visualization.

 💡 **What I Do**